GrzegorzStary/CONDOHOTEL/README.md

 - As the site owner, I want users to easily find our location through an interactive map or clear directions.
 - As the site owner, I want to see guests reservations.
 - As the site owner, I want to edit or delete guests reviews.
-- As the site owner, I want to see messages that potential quests left by using our contact form.
+- As the site owner, I want to see messages that potential guests left by using our contact form.

 # Features
 <details>